-Our Services
+Our services

 Parking facilities

 There is ample free parking at the marina, but not under cover.
-Vehicles are left at owner's risk.
+Cars are left at owners' risk.

-Technical Assistance
+Technical assistance

-Our experienced marine technicians are on-call and ready to help in the unlikely event of a breakdown.
-If your cruise develops a fault, please contact us immediately - do not leave it until the end of the day or your trip to contact us.
+Our experienced marine technicians are on call and ready to help in the unlikely event of a breakdown.
+If your cruiser develops a fault please contact us immediately - do not leave it until the end of the day to contact us.

 Emergencies

-We always have someone to call on in case of an emergency.
+We always have someone on call in case of an emergency.
 However we would remind you that you are not allowed to cruise during the hours of darkness.
-The most common emergency is running aground, which can be avoided be reading the chart at all times.
+The most common emergency is running aground, which can be avoided by reading the chart at all times.

-At the end of your Cruise
+At the end of the cruise

-Return to base
+Return to the base

-Your boat must be handed back at the marine by 10am on the day of departure (you should be in the marina by 09:30 to give yourselves time to unload).
+Your boat must be returned to the marina by 10am on the day of departure.
+Failure to do so will result in losing some or all of your security deposit.
 On your return you will be directed to a berth and advised on re-fuelling etc. Your boat will most likely be going back out on charter the same day as your return.
-To aid our cleaning staff prepare the boat for the next customer you will be expected to return your boat in a clean and tidy condition.
+To aid our cleaning staff prepare the boat for the next customer you will be expected to return your boat in a clean and tidy condition, otherwise charges may apply.

-Please be aware that if you are late returning your boat, or it requires excessive cleaning, you will be liable for further charges.

 Abandonment fees

-If you are unable to return the boat to the marina; please contact us as soon as possible, we may need the boat for the next customer.
-Failure to return to base will result in loss of your security deposit.
+If you are unable to return the boat to the marina; please contact us as soon as possible as we may need the boat for the next customer.
+Failure to return to the base will result in loss of your security deposit.

 Your Boat

 What you will find aboard

 Inventory

-All boats come well equipped for living aboard with a full galley (hob, oven, sink & storage), bathroom (toilet, sink & shower), sleeping cabins and saloon sitting area.
+All boats come well equipped for living aboard with a full galley (hob, oven, sink and storage), bathroom (toilet, sink and shower), sleeping cabins and saloon sitting area.

 Cooking Utensils

 Cooking utensils are supplied and include pots, frying pan, casserole dish, chopping board, colander, kettle, teapot, cafeteria, plates, bowls, cutlery and glassware.

 Linen

-All bed linen is supplied (sheets, duvets, pillows and blankets.
-One hand towel and one bath towel per person is also supplied.
+All bed linen is supplied (sheets, duvets, pillows and blankets).
+One hand towel and one bath towel is supplied per person.

 Storage

 Storage on a boat is limited and you should ensure that you do not bring too much with you.
-The fridge is much smaller than your standard home fridge and the freezer compartment space is extremely limited.
+The refrigerator is much smaller than your standard home fridge and the freezer compartment space is extremely limited.

 Water

 Water is a precious commodity on board.
 All your water has to be carried on the boat, we recommend that you refill with water at every available opportunity.
 You have a hose supplied for doing this and there are lots of water supply points on the waterway and clearly marked on the navigation chart.

-Hot Water
+Hot water

-The hot water is heated by the engine, so you must run the engine to get hot water, but be careful the water gets very hot!
-The hot water tank is quite small so you would need to be quick in the shower.
+The hot water is heated by the engine, so you must run the engine to get hot water, but be careful as the water gets very hot.
+The hot water tank is quite small so you would need to be quick in the shower!

-The Shower
+The shower

-The water is pumped by an on-board pressurised water system and the showers are excellent -but note the limited amount of water both hot and cold.
+The water is pumped by an on-board pressurised water system and the showers are excellent - but note the limited supply of water both hot and cold.

 Toilets

-The toilets are generally manual operation - you pump the water in then pump the waste out.
+Toilets are generally manual operation- you pump the water in then pump the waste out.
 It is absolutely vital that only toilet waste goes in the toilet to avoid blockages.
-Baby wipes, sanitary items etc cannot be disposed of in the toilet.
+Baby wipes, sanitary items etc. cannot be disposed of via the toilet.
 A charge will be levied for blocked toilets.